 While we are on the topic of memberships, let’s think about at a few others as well.
 Subscriptions such as Hulu, Pandora, Spotify, Netflix, BirchBox and more all seem harmless, but add up those monthly $9.99 fees and they really start to take a toll on your bank account.
 Think about any memberships you have to make sure you are actually benefiting from them.
 If not, cancel them and save your money!

 If you live off campus, you control some of your biggest monthly expenses.
 Have you ever heard of “Vampire Gadgets”?
 These are devices that continue to drain electricity even when they are turned off, and they may be sucking your budget dry!
 Electronics like phone chargers, microwaves, televisions, and computers use energy all the time.
 The solution is simple: completely unplug them from the wall when you’re not using them.
 This can save up to 10% on your electric bill and is a good environmental practice in saving electricity.

 Monitor your eStatement or online/mobile banking history to see where your money goes regularly.
 It will be simple to see where you are spending cash irresponsibly.
 College years are, in part, meant to be spent learning to budget your money.
 If you take the time to monitor your spending and your available funds, you’ll find more room in your budget for fun expenses and savings.
-If you have questions about online banking, mobile banking, or anything else that may impact your budget, we recommend reaching out to our partner, Herring Bank.
+If you have questions about online banking, mobile banking, or anything else that may impact your budget, contact us or visit our site: Herring Bank.